architolk/architolk.github.io/_pages/the-internet/switching.md

 When the power rail of the load has a higher voltage than the power rail of the controller, we need to use a combination of a NPN/N-channel transistor and a PNP/P-channel transistor.
 The PNP/P-channel transistor will do the high side switching, the NPN/N-channel transistor will actually switch the switch.

 {% include svgfix file="/assets/images/the-internet/switch-npn-pmos.svg" width="700px" %}

+This circuit is the combination of the two circuits above.
+The calculations are pretty much the same.
+We could have a larger \\(R_g\\), as the current at the gate is now depends on the maximum current for the BJT transistor (around 100 mA) and not the controller itself.